davidgrier/QVideo/README.md

 # **QVideo:** PyQt5 support for video cameras

-**QVideo** is a framework for integrating video cameras into PyQt5 projects.
+**QVideo** is a framework for integrating video cameras into PyQt5 projects for scientific research.
 It simplifies development of hardware interfaces that are compatible with Qt and automates developing widgets that control cameras' properties and operation.